tpluscode/tpluscode.github.io/source/_posts/2016-03-02-dajsiepoznac-wikibus.markdown

     As a developer
     I want to create stuff and write about it
-    So that people know about me
+    So that people get to know me

 It's the second edition of the competition for Polish bloggers (first took place in 2010 AFAIK) ran by [Maciej Aniserowicz][maniserowicz], a popular dev, speaker and blogger.
 The main goal is to encourage developers to actively work on something they find